SDarkMagic/tolg-notes/docs/sessions/Session 39 - 5.6.24.md

 - Upon putting a paw on the mirror, her paw goes through it
 - The [[Manyvoice Mask]] is in there, we keep it and give [[Stilts]] the magic missile wand
 - [[Cedric]] and [[Advena]] are going to checkout the portal to [[Sierra]]
-- In the other doors were small barracks with three sleeping [[yuan-ti]]
+- In the other doors were small barracks with three sleeping [[Yuan-ti]]
 - [[Melody]] screws up the locks on the doors trapping them in there
-- [[Ave]] saunters into the room with the book of bedtime in one hand, chats with the [[yuan-ti]] until they turn to look at her, and upon their realization immediately beings reading the book to knock them out
+- [[Ave]] saunters into the room with the book of bedtime in one hand, chats with the [[Yuan-ti]] until they turn to look at her, and upon their realization immediately beings reading the book to knock them out
 - There's an altar to the god of the [[Assassin's Guild]] in the next room, the [[Masked Serpent]]
 - The door in here is locked with a sign saying "Simply say a prayer to open"
 	- [[Melody]] stabs the lock on the door opening it
 - [[Melody]] is checking each of the doors in the hall while rapidly flying down the hall
 - The farthest room is a medbay/torture room and [[Melody]] has no clue what it is
-- [[yuan-ti]] cooking a potion with a gun. [[Ave]] sprints in and starts reading the book knocking him out
+- [[Yuan-ti]] cooking a potion with a gun. [[Ave]] sprints in and starts reading the book knocking him out
 	- She steals his musket
 	- Also he was trying to make purple worm poison
 - [[Harr & Son]] shipment book in the library